A Proposal Prepared for PFC Resources LLC

 • Coordination between ag operations and restoration calendars

-• Reporting against funder and partner deliverables
+• Comprehensive reporting with funder and partner deliverables

 Leadership & Team